Benadryl and Alcohol Interactions

 Antihistamines such as Benadryl are known to stay in the body for up to 48 hours.
 But this could be extended in older adults.
 It's highly recommended that you wait until the drugs wear off before drinking alcohol.

-Since the rate of elimination from the system may vary from person to person, it's prudent to consult your healthcare provider about when it's safe to resume alcohol use after antihistamine medication.
+The rate of elimination from the system varies from person to person.
+As such, it's essential to consult your healthcare provider about when it's safe to resume alcohol use after antihistamine medication.

 Do I Have a Drinking Problem?